AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex0/README.md

 ## Overview

-In this Hands-on exercises, we will be using the [Incident Management application](https://discovery-center.cloud.sap/protected/index.html#/mymissiondetail/143790/), which is designed as a reference application for the [SAP BTP Developer's Guide](https://help.sap.com/docs/btp/btp-developers-guide/btp-developers-guide).
-It showcases best practices for developing applications on SAP Business Technology Platform (BTP).
+In these hands-on exercises, we will be using the [Incident Management Application](https://discovery-center.cloud.sap/protected/index.html#/mymissiondetail/143790/), which is designed as a reference application for the [SAP BTP Developer's Guide](https://help.sap.com/docs/btp/btp-developers-guide/btp-developers-guide).
+It showcases best practices for developing applications on SAP Business Technology Platform (SAP BTP).

 ### Business Scenario
 ACME, a leading electronics company, uses this application to manage customer service incidents.
 The application supports the following business process:
   1. A customer contacts ACME's call center with an issue.
-  2. A call center representative (Processor) receives the call.
+  2. A call center representative (processor) receives the call.
   3. The representative creates a new incident in the system based on the customer's complaint.
   4. The conversation details are recorded as part of the incident.

 ### Solution Diagram
-The solution diagram illustrates the key components and their interactions within the Incident Management Application deployed on SAP Business Technology Platform (BTP).
+The solution diagram illustrates the key components and their interactions within the Incident Management Application deployed on SAP Business Technology Platform (SAP BTP).

   <p align="center">
     <img src="images/solution-diagram-incident-management.png" alt="" width="900"/>